U of A Professor to lead major research project studying climate change in the Arctic

 FAYETTEVILLE, Ark.
-(KFTA) — A University of Arkansas professor is leading a major research project studying climate change in the arctic.
+(KNWA) — A University of Arkansas professor is leading a major research project studying climate change in the arctic.

 Peter Ungar is one of three people organizing a group of 30 scientists, engineers, anthropologists, and biologists from around the world to the Yamal Peninsula in Russian Siberia.